LinkedDataFragments/Server.js/packages/feature-summary/README.md

 `@ldf/server-qpf` and `@ldf/preset-qpf` provide default instantiations of `SummaryController`, `SummaryQpfHtmlView`, `SummaryQpfRdfView` and `SummaryRdfView`, which means that you don't have to define them in your config file yourself.
-The only thing you still need to do is defining the time gate and its mementos, as shown in the example below.
+The only thing you still need to do is defining the summary directory and the URL on which they should be exposed, as shown in the example below.

 Example:
 ```json